Microsoft Corporation

 Mr. Althoff was appointed Executive Vice President and Chief Commercial Officer in July 2021.
 He served as Executive Vice President, Worldwide Commercial Business from July 2017 until that time.
 Prior to that, Mr. Althoff served as the President of Microsoft North America.
 Mr. Althoff joined Microsoft in March 2013 as President of Microsoft North America.
 Mr. Althoff also serves on the Board of Directors of Ecolab Inc.

 Ms. Hood was appointed Executive Vice President and Chief Financial Officer in July 2013, subsequent to her appointment as Chief Financial Officer in May 2013.
 From 2010 to 2013, Ms. Hood was Chief Financial Officer of the Microsoft Business Division.
 Since joining Microsoft in 2002, Ms. Hood has also held finance-related positions in the Server and Tools Business and the corporate finance organization.
-Ms. Hood also serves on the Board of Directors of 3M Corporation.

 Mr. Numoto was appointed Executive Vice President and Chief Marketing Officer in October 2023.
 He served as Executive Vice President and Commercial Chief Marketing Officer from March 2020.
 Mr. Numoto served as a Corporate Vice President, Cloud Marketing from January 2012.
 Prior to that, Mr. Numoto served as a Corporate Vice President for Office 365 Marketing from 2004, where he led the transformation from traditional on-premises packaged software to the introduction of Office 365.
 Since joining Microsoft in 1997, Mr. Numoto has held multiple roles in Windows Program Management and Office Marketing.